 Most reputable breeders will register their puppies even if they are selling “pet-quality” puppies.

-Finally some breeders require that they be notified if there is a change of ownership to the dogs.
+Finally some breeders require that they be notified if there is a change of ownership of the dogs.
 This ensures that the puppies end up in good homes and also helps to let the breeders know if there are any behavioral problems which caused the change of ownership.

 Gender does not typically affect the price of a Ridgeback puppy.

-The only cost difference associated with gender is that neutering a male puppy is typically less expensive that spaying a female.
+The only cost difference associated with gender is that neutering a male puppy is typically less expensive than spaying a female.
 However this cost difference is typically insignificant when compared to the overall cost of dog ownership.

 Many breeders do not let potential owners choose the gender of their puppy.

 This is because breeders try to match their puppies with the perfect families based on gender and temperament.
 Because of this owners should be flexible when considering which gender they prefer.